-Whether your breastfed infant is unfamiliar with a bottle or is unwilling to try feeding on one, there are some tricks and tips that might help.
+When babies refuse a bottle, whether they are unfamiliar or just unwilling to try feeding on one, there are some tricks and tips that might help.

 The majority of babies will receive a bottle, whether formula or breast milk, sometime during their first year.
 For some, it’s a necessity because Mom goes back to work, while other mothers just want a break from breastfeeding or would like Dad to offer the occasional meal.